spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 ```shell
 	$ ansible-playbook 3-stop_cluster.yml
 ```
 This playbook has two main tasks: stop and remove both containers.
+Also this playbook will remove the example.com network.

 ---